alextelespanwork/git-cheats/AngularCLI.md

 * npm i -g angular-cli-ghpages
 * npm i --save-dev angular-cli-ghpages

-2--to build the Angular project
+2--to build the Angular project (Creates a /dist folder.
+Adding the production flag, makes use of uglifying and tree-shaking)
+* ng build
 * ng build --prod

 3--to build the angular project for github using angular cli
 * ng build --prod --base-href https://alextelespanwork.github.io/my-cool-proj/

+#### Deploying your build

 4--!!!You're only able to use the angular-cli-ghpages CLI if you have a /dist folder.
 If you do, you can then run:
 * ngh